IB Board vs CBSE: Which Board is the right choice for your child?

 Which board is better?

-Both CBSE and IB boards are good in their way.
+Both CBSE and IB boards are good in their own way.
 They both have their advantages and disadvantages.
-Students can choose any board as per their interest.
-If a student wants to clear competitive exams like JEE mains, NEET etc then CBSE is better than the IB board.
-However, if a student is interested in studying abroad later then IB board is a better option for them as compared to CBSE.
+Students can choose any board according to their interest.
+If a student wants to clear competitive exams like JEE mains, NEET, etc, then CBSE is better than the IB board.
+However, if a student is interested in studying abroad later, then the IB board is a better option for them as compared to CBSE.

 IB Board vs CBSE Conclusion